 (Universities of Applied Sciences Act)

-Applicants dissatisfied with Diak’s student selection decision can appeal the decision.
+Applicants dissatisfied with Diak’s student selection decision have the right to appeal the decision.

 Before making an appeal, please review the eligibility criteria of the degree programme to which you applied.

 After reviewing the criteria, you may contact Diak’s Admission Services.
-Admission Services will clarify why you were not accepted as a student.
-Admission Services can also give you the contact information of the Study Advisor of the degree programme who will further discuss the matter with you, if needed.
+Admission Services can give you a breakdown of your score and the contact information of the Study Guidance Counsellor who can further discuss the matter with you, if needed.

 If you wish to take the matter further after you have contacted the Study Guidance Counsellor, you can do so by writing a formal appeal.
 Address the appeal to Diak’s examination board and send it to: